-The assumption that the marriage market is large and competitive (yielding efficient investment in children from the point of view of the parents-in-law) is also not essential.
-Assuming that matching is random, for example, yields inefficient investment in children but the basic results of the model still hold.29
+The assumption that the marriage market is large and competitive (yielding efficient bequests given to children) is also not essential.
+Assuming that matching is random, for example, yields inefficient investment in children but the basic results of the model still hold.28

-Introducing endogenous fertility while preserving an analytical solution could be achieved by modifying the model so that parents obtain utility from the number of children they have (e.g., $\log n$) and investment is in children's human capital (with a time cost so as to obtain the traditional quality-quantity tradeoff), and with Cobb-Douglas production in male and female human capital (see, e.g., Doepke and Tertilt (2009)).
-The disadvantage of this alternative is that it makes an interpretation of growth in any sector other than home production difficult.
+Introducing endogenous fertility while preserving an analytical solution could be achieved by modifying the model so that (i) parents obtain utility from the number of children they have (e.g., $\log n$); (ii) investment is in children's human capital (with a time cost so as to obtain the traditional quality-quantity tradeoff); and (iii) the production function is Cobb-Douglas in male and female human capital (see, e.g., Doepke and Tertilt (2009)).
+The disadvantage of this alternative is that it makes an interpretation of growth in any sector other than home production, difficult.

 It is also possible to extend the model to a population with an initial non-degenerate distribution of capital, $G(k_0)$.
 After some work, one can show that the marriage pattern would be perfectively assortative.
-The comparative statics results with respect to k now hold for the cross-section at any point in time rather than for the dynamic process.
+The comparative statics results with respect to k established above would now hold for the cross-section at any point in time rather than for the dynamic process.
 This extension can generate results such as the existence of time periods in which both rich and poor men are relatively more favorable towards the ER regime than men in the middle of the wealth distribution (if, for example, poor men have capital significantly below \hat{k} , rich men have significantly greater capital than \hat{k} , and men in the middle of the distribution have capital that is close to \hat{k}).
-Although the data that I present in the next section do not allow me to examine the cross-sectional predictions of heterogeneity in household wealth, it is nonetheless important to keep these results in mind since the dynamic predictions of the model will now depend on the exact political economy model used to aggregate preferences.
+Although the data that I present in the next section do not allow me to examine the cross-sectional predictions of heterogeneity in household wealth, it is nonetheless important to keep these results in mind since this source of heterogeneity (unlike heterogeneity in fertility as discussed below) implies that the predictions of the model are sensitive to the exact political economy model used to aggregate preferences.29